Skip to Content

 RECYCLING & LANDFILL AVOIDANCE

 We aspire to achieve zero waste from our operations.
-Our waste management program prioritizes a “reduce, reuse, and recycle” approach to divert waste from landfills, leverage waste as a resource, and increase recycling in our operations.
+Our waste management program prioritizes a "reduce, reuse and recycle" approach to divert waste from landfills, leverage waste as a resource, and increase recycling in our operations.

 This includes expanding the use of our waste as a feedstock for third parties and introducing collection and handling systems that allow us to capture and reuse materials.
 We measure the percentage of all waste that we can reuse or recycle, the percentage of permissible waste1 that can be diverted from landfills, and the percentage of hazardous waste.